Mulberry harbours: Trials

 The western side of Wigtown Bay, in the Solway Firth, was selected for the trials as the tides were similar to those on the expected invasion beaches in Normandy, a harbour was available at Garlieston, and the area's remoteness would simplify security matters.
 A headquarters camp was erected at Cairn Head, about 5 mi south of Garlieston.
 Prototypes of each of the designs were built and transported to the area for testing by Royal Engineers, based at Cairn Head and in Garlieston.
 The tests revealed various problems (the "Swiss roll" would only take up to a seven-ton truck in the Atlantic swell).
 The final choice of design was determined by a storm during which the "Hippos" were undermined causing the "Crocodile" bridge spans to fail and the Swiss roll was washed away.
 Tn5's design proved the most successful and Beckett's floating roadway (subsequently codenamed whale) survived undamaged; the design was adopted and 10 mi of whale roadway were manufactured under the management of J. D. Bernal and Brigadier Bruce White, the Director of Ports and Inland Water Transport at the War Office.
+The chosen design was based on a Lobnitz Dredger preform.
+The design was approved after 13 months of testing.

+Construction and deployment

+The works were let out to commercial construction firms, including Edmund Nuttall, Wates Construction, Balfour Beatty, Henry Boot, Bovis & Co, Cochrane & Sons, Costain, Cubitts, French, Holloway Brothers, John Laing & Son, Peter Lind & Company, Sir Robert McAlpine, Melville Dundas & Whitson, Mowlem, Parkinson, Halcrow Group, Pauling & Co. and Taylor Woodrow.
+In the spring of 1944, around 37,000 workers secretly employed across Britain began manufacturing components for the harbours.
+On completion they were towed across the English Channel by tugboats to the Normandy coast at only 4.3 kn and assembled, operated and maintained by the Corps of Royal Engineers, under the guidance of Reginald D. Gwyther, who was appointed CBE for his efforts.
+Various elements of the whale piers were designed and constructed by a group of companies led by Braithwaite & Co, West Bromwich and Newport.